nseidl/Object-Oriented-Design-Java-Code-Samples/README.md

 # Object-Oriented-Design-Java-Code-Samples
-Coding samples from Object Oriented Design class assignments.
+###### Coding samples from Object Oriented Design class assignments.

+## Code available upon request.

-Class is focused on design patterns, clean and modular code, rigorous testing, and the Model-View-Controller architecture.
+#### Class is focused on design patterns, clean and modular code, rigorous testing, and the Model-View-Controller architecture.

 Assignment 2: Implement a model for the game Freecell (similar to Solitaire) based on a given Interface.
 Make design decisions based on future flextibility and expandability and ease of integration.